Hyperhidrosis Treatment & Excessive Sweating

 Surgical Sweat Gland Removal

 Surgical sweat gland removal is a treatment of last resort when all other therapies have failed.
-Sweat gland removal is a minimally invasive surgical treatment for hyperhidrosis.
+It is a minimally invasive surgical treatment for hyperhidrosis.
 The treatment involves using a suction curettage technique to remove the sweat glands.
-The use of liposuction has also been used in the treatment of axillary hyperhidrosis.
+Liposuction has also been used in the treatment of axillary hyperhidrosis.

 Endoscopic Thoracic Sympathectomy